 Lyall & Carly Wiseman were Crop Smart customers first before they became agents for Crop Smart in 2011.
 In 2013 after significant growth they built a larger warehouse on their property at Lock on the Eyre Peninsula, SA.
 Flexibility is one of the key attractions for growers, with Lyall & Carly able to leave product out to be collected after hours if necessary.
 "I'm a farmer & it was time we had someone else closer to town", Lyall said.
 "We find, in our own farming operation, it's a great product, and it's well priced".

-Yeelanna grain growers Ian & Kerrie Proctor have been using Crop Smart products since the shed was first opened at Cummins.
+Yeelanna grain growers Ian & Kerrie Proctor have been using Crop Smart products since the store was first opened at Cummins.
 "Cummins used to have limited suppliers, but since Crop Smart and another chemical company have come to town, they have brought competitiveness into the district which has definitely brought prices down", he said.
-"I find the products work no differently to what we previously used".
 The Proctor's crop 2,600ha to canola, wheat, barley, peas & lupins.
 "Crop Smart have stock on hand and they are independent, not a multinational, they are more competitive and offer great service."

 Pinnaroo farmer Wade Nickolls says he buys from Crop Smart "because they are farmers, they think like farmers and not wholesalers.
 They know what people are using and what they need probably better than a normal retailer,” he said.
 Wade farms with brother Chad and father Jeff, cropping 4500 hectares to wheat, barley, canola, lentils, lupins and export hay.
 “We are honest that we’ll price around but Crop Smart gets the business quite often,” he said.
 “Crop Smart sets an early price when some businesses don’t yet know what their prices will be.